-As founder, chairman, and CEO of Forrester Research, George is one of the most influential thought leaders in the world of business and technology.
-He is a trusted advisor to executives around the globe, providing context and clarity around the digital disruptions that change the way we live and work.
+As founder, Chairman, and CEO of Forrester Research, George is one of the most influential thought leaders in the world of business and technology.

-George founded Forrester in his basement 30 years ago.
-He, along with many talented and passionate colleagues, has built the company into one of the world’s most successful independent research and advisory firms with locations in more than 30 countries.
+George founded Forrester in his basement in Cambridge, Massachusetts, in 1983.
+He, alongside many talented and passionate colleagues, has built the company into one of the world’s most successful independent research and advisory firms, with locations in more than 21 countries.
+Forrester helps business and technology leaders use customer obsession to accelerate growth by being customer-led, insights-driven, fast, and connected — customer-obsessed organizations grow faster and are more profitable than their customer-aware competitors.
 George personifies the Forrester experience and the company’s values with direct, honest advice.
-“When I meet with a client, I have one mission,” George has said.
+“When I meet with a client, I have one mission,” George says.
 “To tell them something they don’t know.”

-George has addressed international audiences in a number of prestigious settings including the World Economic Forum meetings in Davos, Switzerland and Dalian, China; the Fortune Brainstorm Tech conference; the SBS Seoul Digital Forum; the United Nations’ “The Net World Order: Bridging the Global Digital Divide” conference; the ICT World Forum @CeBIT; Le Web; Cambridge University; The Commonwealth Club of California, and the Churchill Club.
+George has addressed international audiences in a number of prestigious settings, including World Economic Forum meetings in Davos, Switzerland, and in Dalian, China; the Fortune Brainstorm Tech conference; the SBS Seoul Digital Forum; the United Nations’ “The Net World Order: Bridging the Global Digital Divide” conference; the ICT World Forum @CeBIT; Le Web; Cambridge University; The Commonwealth Club of California; and the Churchill Club.
 He has also lectured at the MIT Sloan School of Management.

 George’s analysis has been quoted in The Wall Street Journal, The Economist, The New York Times, BusinessWeek, the Financial Times, MIT Sloan Management Review, and numerous other media outlets.